katychuang/cisc3140_lab3/proj3/README.md

 This project parses an input file and executes various awk scripts to provide a list of the top three cars overall, a list of the top three cars for each make, and a list of the top numRanks cars for the total racer scores, the total engine scores, the total body frame scores, the total mods scores, the mods overall scores, and the car overall scores.

-`data.csv` file contains information of cars and owners

-* Using the provided `data.csv` file, extract relevant fields.
-* Sum up the relevant fields to get a score used to rank each car.
-* Sort in descending order using scores and set in a seperate file (sorted_ranks)
-* To get the top three cars of each maker, sort by maker first then ranking
-* At the end, will display the original set of data
-* Followed by the sorted ranks in descending order
-* Followed by the top three cars of each maker

 **Files and Directory:**

 ```.